romberli/db-operator/README.md

-# go-template-web
+# db-operator
-go-template-web is a template of golang web server.
+db operator is a database operation tool